fluent/fluentd-docs-gitbook/overview/update-from-v0.12.md

 ### Buffer file changes

-Fluentd v1 changes buffer mechanizm for the flexibility.
+Fluentd v1 changes buffer mechanism for the flexibility.
 New buffer consists of buffer content and metadata. v0.12 buffer doesn't have metadata so new API based plugin can't handle old buffer files.
 You need to flush existing buffer files before update fluentd.